JRedOW/CEN3031/README.md

 ### Install Godot Editor

-Run the following commands in the directory
+Run the following in the `Godot/` directory:

 ```bash
 mkdir Godot && cd Godot